Best Large Growth Mutual Funds

 What are the best Large Cap Growth mutual funds?

 The best Large Growth fund depends on your situation.
-For passive, low-cost exposure, VIGAX (Vanguard Growth Index, 0.05%) and FBGRX (Fidelity Blue Chip Growth) are strong options.
-For actively managed funds with long track records, Fidelity Contrafund (FCNTX) and T. Rowe Price Blue Chip Growth (TRBCX) are frequently cited.
+For passive, low-cost exposure, VIGAX (Vanguard Growth Index, 0.04%) is the largest and cheapest option.
+For actively managed funds with strong track records, Fidelity Growth Company (FDGRX, +15.69% over 5 years), Fidelity Contrafund (FCNTX, +13.31%), and Vanguard Primecap (VPMAX, +14.82%) are top performers.
 Prioritize expense ratio, benchmark alignment, and whether you need the fund in a taxable or tax-advantaged account.

 Past performance does not guarantee future results.
 This information is for educational purposes only and is not investment advice.